AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 6.2.
 Precipitation variability

-> TODO: Provide a detailed write-up of the precipitation variability metrics.
+> Summary: GCM biases in interannual precipitation variability
-> With respect to interannual variability, for the cross validation task
-> I'm guessing (from the QDM results) that a simple replication of the training data outperforms all methods.
-> The QDM method tends to perform better than QME,
-> which in turn performs better than ECDFm.
+> aren't substantially modified by dynamical downscaling but are slightly improved with bias correction.
+> Univariate methods tend to outperform multivariate,
+> and there are small but consistent differences between the univariate methods.
-> The differences between the methods are far less pronouced for multi-year variability
+> Differences between the methods are far less pronouced for multi-year variability
 > (in fact, there isn't really any appreciable reduction in the GCM bias).
-> All three univariate methods substantially reduce the (well known) model bias in wet day frequency.
+> Dynamical downscaling does improve the model bias in wet day frequency
+> and with the expection of the MBCn method on cross validation,
+> further improvements are achieved with bias correction.

 In general, dynamical downscaling does little to reduce GCM biases in interannual and multi-year precipitation variability.